-New-age music was made mainly as a way to help the listeners have a relaxing experience with a standard tempo, without any changes or abrupt interruptions.
+New-age music was made mainly as a way to help the listeners have a relaxing experience with a standard tempo, without any changes or abrupt interruptions such as with rock music that you typically hear at venues such as Minute Maid Park in Houston.
 One could listen to this music and get lost in thought.
 This ambient music was also played in places like stores and airports to set a pleasant ambience.
 But where is it all begin?
 How did New-age music come into existence?
 Was it the need for peace within that lead to the emergence of a new genre?
 Let’s find out.

 In the 1960s, there was a movement where the metaphysics of religion and spirituality gained traction.
 Theosophy edging towards the east to study about Hinduism and Buddhism brought in many schools of thought about consciousness and reality.
 People sought spiritual fulfilment and started practising meditation, yoga and other methods as alternative healing of the mind and body.
 These activities needed a soothing background track to help people get into the zone and relax.
 This was when it all started.